tcolgate/intrepid-fstopper/README.md

 The intention is to provide:

-- F-Stop timing for printing and test strips
-  - covering,uncovering or fully exposing on each section of a test strip
-  - adjust by 1/2,1/3 or 1/10 stops
-  - 9,7,5 or 3 strip  test strips (could be arbitrary, but that's not that useful)
 - Multi-exposure
 - Freehand exposure
 - Tri-colour printing (with f-stop timing)

 Possible additions
-- Percentage from base time, rather than stops
 - Pulse a burst of red every second during freehand exposure to help counting time (these would not contribute to exposure time, and is intended to be an alternate to an audible blip (in colour